Esri/arcgis-runtime-samples-ios/OfflineGeocodingSample/README.md

 ##Offline Geocoding Sample

 This sample demonstrates how you can geocode addresses to locations and reverse geocode locations to addresses even when the device does not have network connectivity.
-The sample uses a tile package (.tpk file) containing basemap tiles for downtown San Francisco.
+The sample  contains an address locator dataset (*.loc and associated files) that contains address information for downtown San Francisco.
+Geocoding and Reverse geocoding operations use this data.
-The sample also contains an address locator dataset (*.loc and associated files) that contains address information for the area.
+The sample displays basemap tiles using a tile package (.tpk file) so that the basemap is visible even when the device is offline.

 ###Using the sample